Nazeeefa/awesome-sequencing-tech-papers/README.md

 **Title:** 🇰🇷 [Comparative analysis of seven short-reads sequencing platforms using the Korean Reference Genome: MGI and Illumina sequencing benchmark for whole-genome sequencing](https://www.biorxiv.org/content/10.1101/2020.03.22.002840v1)

+**Description:** Systematic comparison of a new whole-genome sequencer MGISEQ-T7 against Illumina short-read sequencers.
+The study concluded the MGI platform can be used for genomics research at nearly half the cost of the Illumina platforms.

+**Platforms:** BGISEQ-500, MGISEQ-T7, HiSeq2000, HiSeq2500, HiSeq4000, HiSeqX10, and NovaSeq6000

 ## 2019

 **Title:** [Comparative analysis of sequencing technologies for single-cell transcriptomics](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1676-5)